Dara-Sy/ice-cream-game/project-worksheet.md

 Whether win or lose, the player can choose to replay the game and start over.

 When the player wins, the alert shows up ('You win!').
-When the player loses, the alert shows up ('You lose!').
-There will be a 'replay' button that appears on the screen, which resets the game and allows the player to return to game view at the start and resets the score to 0.